wyounis/basket-api/README.md

 -	Automapper is used to map Data models to Data Transfer Models.
 ### Solution structure:
 - The solution contains two projects, the API Project and the Unit Testing
-- The unit testing project is for demonstration purposes, the coverage of unit testing itself is not complete.
+- The unit testing project is for demonstration purposes, the coverage of unit testing itself is not complete because of time limitations.